hzlmy2002/Python_Shell/README.md

     - cut
 - And unsafe version of all above

-### Agreed code style

-TBC
+- Add extra/more advanced functionality/testing/code analysis etc.

 ---
 ### Previous meetings:

-1. 2021.10.20: Discuss initial ideas
+1. 2021.10.20: Discuss initial ideas, project management
-2. 2021.10.25: Define the basic structure of the shell implementation
+2. 2021.10.25: Define the basic architecture of the shell implementation
 3. 2021.10.28: TBC